williamsdrake/williamsdrake.github.io/team/index.md

 ## Funding

-Our work is made possible by funding from several organizations.
+Our work is made possible by funding from the following organizations.
 {:.center}

 {%